 Local Sources of Market Research

-There are also a great many local resources for information about your target market that you'll want to explore, including:
+There are also a great many local resources for building target market information to explore, including:

 - Local library